UAMC ranks the best and greatest of Sylvester Stallone’s Ultimate Action Movie career!

 - Expendables Franchise: Expendables 2, Expendables 3, (Possibly Expendables 4)

-If anything on this list rubs you the wrong way, PLEASE PLEASE PLEASE let us know your top 10 in the comments below or on our Facebook page.
+If anything on this list rubs you the wrong way, PLEASE PLEASE PLEASE let us know your top 10 in the comments below.
 Sylvester Stallone very well could read this article and will want to know your feedback!

 Also, if you’d like to see how the other action movie star’s action movie legacy’s stack up, here are some more Top 10 lists to check out!